FaolanH/principles_of_data_analytics/README.md

 #

-### Task 6: Explore the Data Structure - the shape of the dataset, first and last five rows, feature names and target classes were investigated in this task
+### Task 6: Analyse Relationships - add a regressions line to the scatterplot from task 5

 #### Relevant Resources to view for Task 6:
 ##### Packages: sklearn, pandas, numpy